 Cycling Challenge Phase 1 Winners AnnouncedBack to News, Blogs & Events

-The companies have three months to develop their solution to pre-prototype stage.
-After that, some will be selected for further funding (up to €25,000 each) to complete their prototypes.
+The shortlisted companies have three months in which to develop their solution to pre-prototype stage, after which some will be selected for further funding (up to €25,000 each) to enable prototype completion.

 The chosen companies and their smart solutions are: